Study after study shows the burnout rate for people in full-time ministry is high and growing.

-A lot of this comes from operating under the pastor-as-CEO/Rancher model, rather than the pastor-as-shepherd-who-cares-for-the-sheep model.
+A lot of this comes from operating under the top-down, pastor-as-CEO/Rancher model, rather than the pastor-as-shepherd-who-cares-for-the-sheep model.
 CEOs spend time on the ranch and have to keep up appearances in front of the help.
 Shepherds who, like Jesus, “no longer call you servants… but … friends,” can hang out with the rest of the sheep, and are less lonely.

 4. Moral Failure

 Thirty-three percent of pastors confess having involved in inappropriate sexual behavior.